AN EXAMINATION AND REFUTATION OF 16 PROPOSITIONS AGAINST SABBATH KEEPING, PART 2

 First of all, no one states that Sabbath keeping, nor the keeping of any commandment is “salvational.”
 Obedience is the natural response of spiritually minded people.
 Romans 8:7 says that “the carnal mind is enmity against God: for it is not subject to the law of God neither indeed can be.”
 The inference here is that the spiritual man is subject to the Law of God, for “the law is spiritual” (cf. verses 14, 9, Gal.
 5:16).
 If Elce believes himself to be a spiritually minded individual, he should cease attacking the law of God and retract his antisabbatarian books.

-Second of all, it’s interesting that 2 pages earlier on page 9 Elce said that in the New Testament, “whenever a universal principle or teaching is being enjoined, Adam is either referred to by name or as a generic ‘man’ (with variants), or creation is explicitly referenced, or both Adam and creation are spoken of together” (emphasis mine).
-But we noted earlier that creation actually is referenced by the use of the word “made” in verse 27 along with the allusions made in the immediate context.
-This creation reference, therefore, does make the Sabbath a universal obligation on all men.
+Second of all, two pages earlier Elce wrote that in the New Testament “whenever a universal principle or teaching is being enjoined, Adam is either referred to by name or as a generic ‘man’ (with variants), or creation is explicitly referenced, or both Adam and creation are spoken of together” (page 9, emphasis mine).
+But we noted earlier that creation actually is referenced in Mark 2:27 along with the allusions made in the immediate context.
+This creation reference, therefore, does make the Sabbath a “universal principle” on all men.

 Elce made four points in this chapter to try and refute plain facts.
 He said first that the Sabbath is a sign between God and Israel, not between God and the world.
 But the claim that we believe it is a sign between God and the world is a strawman argument.
 The Sabbath is a sign between God and His chosen people.
 Now we know He chose Israel, but we also know that true Israel does not mean exclusively those of literal Israelite descent.
 A true Israelite, said Paul, is one who is a Jew of the heart, and not of the flesh merely.
 So there is still an Israel as much as there is still a Sabbath, and there is still a Law as much as there is still it’s sign.
 But the law is now written in the heart.
 Jeremiah 31:33 did not prophecy that only 99% of that law would be written in the heart.
 No, God plainly said “my law” will be written in the heart.
 And since the Old Covenant was the 10 Commandments which included the fourth commandment (Deut.
 4:13) it is as plain as day that it is the 10 Commandments, including the fourth, it still being a sign of sanctification, which is written in the heart.